 Missed parts 1 & 2?
 Click these links to read about Fender Guitars and Music Man before exploring the history of G&L Guitars.
 Note: to avoid confusion, we’ll be referring to Leo Fender as Leo, and to Fender Music Instruments Corporation as Fender!

-Leo Fender’s younger company brand, Music Man, saw a number of slowdowns during the 1970s.
+Leo Fender’s younger company, Music Man, saw a number of slowdowns during the 1970s.
 Their HD-130 amp (as mentioned in Part 2) received mixed reception due to shifting trends in the guitar world.
-It was during one of these slowdowns that Leo grew weary of Music Man and became somewhat disillusioned with the direction that they were taking.
+It was during one of these troubling times that Leo grew weary of Music Man and became somewhat disillusioned with the direction that they were taking.

-In 1979, he started G&L with fellow Fender alumni George Fullerton (George and Leo).
-For Leo, this was yet another breath of fresh air, creatively-speaking.
+In 1979, he founded G&L Guitars with fellow Fender alumni George Fullerton (George and Leo).
+For Leo, this was yet another breath of fresh air — creatively-speaking.
 They were able to take a step back from the early Fender designs and gain a fresh perspective on them, in the context of an industry that had changed drastically since the ‘50s and ‘60s.
 With this in mind, they went to work refining and improving their formulae with the modern audience in mind.

-Leo famously declared that the guitars he and Fullerton designed at G&L were the best instruments he’d ever made.
+Leo famously declared that the guitars he and George Fullerton designed at G&L were the “best instruments” he’d ever made.
 It was a big claim from a man so influential!
 But what helped G&L guitars stand out from the crowd?

-Nowadays, Fender, Music Man (under the ownership of the Ernie Ball company) and G&L are still going strong.
-Leo’s spirit of innovation — and his ability to bring in collaborators who could help him realise his ideas and contribute their own too — is seen and heard every day, from the smallest garage band to the biggest stadium acts!
+Nowadays Fender, Music Man (under the ownership of Ernie Ball) and G&L are still going strong.
+Leo’s spirit of innovation — and his ability to bring in collaborators who could help him realise his ideas and contribute their own too — is seen and heard every day, from the smallest garage band to the biggest stadium act!